-If you have been charged with a child abuse offense in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price
+If you have been charged with a child abuse offense in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Price & Wiggins, P.C.

 Attorney Michael J. Price is knowledgeable in all areas of Texas’ domestic violence laws and will make every effort to help you achieve the most desirable outcome for your particular situation.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about your child abuse allegations.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your child abuse allegations.

 Definition of Child Abuse in Texas